 In the above section, I have guided you to change the router’s default password.
 Likewise changing the WiFi password is important too.
 But remember to avoid the common mistake while changing your WiFi password.

 When you have an authentication method like WEP your password contains numbers only.
 But WPA3 allows using an alphanumerical password.

-So create a strong WiFi password that is hard to guess and not available in any dictionary.
+To create a strong WiFi password that is hard to guess and not available in any dictionary.
 A strong WiFi password looks like this: Fr33Int3rn3t.
-Its also easier to remember, when using replace the number 3 with an e letter.
+It’s also easier to remember when using replace the number 3 with a letter.

 4. Turn on your router’s Firewall

 To prevent unwanted traffic from interfering wireless network turn on your router’s firewall.
 Most of the routers provide firewall options but they are not enabled by default.

 This means you need to enable the firewall in the router’s advanced setting.
 Enabling the firewall will affect your router’s performance a little bit.
 But it will also provide you with an extra layer of security.

 You can disable the router’s firewall when performing high-performance activities like gaming.
 To turn on the router’s firewall, go to your router’s advanced settings and look for the option firewall.
 Click on the enable button and reboot the router.